Elena Ferrante: Early novels and Frantumaglia

-The first appearance of her work in English was the publication of a short story, "Delia's Elevator". translated by Adria Frizzi in the anthology After the War (2004).
+The first appearance of her work in English was the publication of a short story, "Delia's Elevator", translated by Adria Frizzi in the anthology After the War (2004).
 It narrates the movements of the title character on the day of her mother's burial, particularly her return to her safe retreat in the old elevator in the apartment building where she grew up.

-The story was later expanded into Ferrante's first novel, Troubling Love (in the original version, L'Amore Molesto), originally published in 1992.
-The novel follows protagonist Delia when she returns home following the mysterious death of her mother, a poor seamstress, who had been found drowned on an Italian beach, wearing nothing but a luxury bra.
-The novel was a critical success, and won the prestigious Premio Procida-Isola di Arturo Elsa Morante.
+The story was later expanded into Ferrante's first novel, Troubling Love (in the original version, L'amore molesto), originally published in 1992.
+The novel follows protagonist Delia when she returns home following the mysterious death of her mother, a poor seamstress, who had been found drowned on an Italian beach wearing nothing but a luxury bra.
+The novel was a critical success and won the prestigious Premio Procida-Isola di Arturo Elsa Morante.

-In 2002, Ferrante published her second novel, The Days of Abandonment (in the original version, I Giorni dell'Abbandono).
-The novel tells the story of protagonist Olga, whose life unravels when her husband of 15 years abruptely tells her he is leaving her for a younger woman.
+In 2002, Ferrante published her second novel, The Days of Abandonment (in the original version, I giorni dell'abbandono).
+The novel tells the story of protagonist Olga, whose life unravels when her husband of 15 years abruptly tells her he is leaving her for a younger woman.
 Olga becomes haunted by the visions of abandoned women she saw as a child.
 The novel was also a huge success with Italian and international critics.
-Critic Janet Maslin, writing for The New York Times has said: "Both the novel's emotional and carnal candor are potent.
-Once Olga begins seeing herself as, in Simone de Beauvoir's words, a woman destroyed, she begins a downward spiral that includes hallucination, terror of poison and grim sexual self-abasement with her aging neighbor."
+Critic Janet Maslin, writing for The New York Times, wrote: "Both the novel's emotional and carnal candor are potent.
+Once Olga begins seeing herself as, in Simone de Beauvoir's words, a woman destroyed, she begins a downward spiral that includes hallucination, terror of poison, and grim sexual self-abasement with her aging neighbor."

-In 2003, Ferrante published her first non-fiction book, La Frantumaglia, which was translated into English, as Frantumaglia: A Writer's Journey, in 2016.
+In 2003, Ferrante published her first non-fiction book, La Frantumaglia, which was translated into English as Frantumaglia: A Writer's Journey in 2016.
 The book is a collection of essays and interviews, and it was republished several times to include content on her following novels.

-In 2006, Ferrante published her third novel, The Lost Daughter (in the original version, La Figlia Oscura).
+In 2006, Ferrante published her third novel, The Lost Daughter (in the original version, La figlia oscura).
 The novel follows Leda, a woman who is spending her vacations on an Italian beach, and becomes obsessed with a nearby Italian family, especially with a woman and her young daughter.
 That makes her think of her own time as a young mother, and the existential despair that led her to leave her family for two years.
-The book was later adapted as a film for Netflix in the directorial debut of Maggie Gyllenhall.

-In 2007, she also published her first children's novel, La spiaggia di notte (translated into English by Ann Goldstein, as The Beach at Night, in 2016).
+The book was later adapted as a film for Netflix in the directorial debut of Maggie Gyllenhaal.
+In 2007, she also published her first children's novel, La spiaggia di notte (translated into English by Ann Goldstein as The Beach at Night in 2016).
 The book tells the story of a doll who is forgotten on the beach at night.